-- 11.2.1 Upon satisfactory results of testing with a proof load in accordance with 10.2 each interchangeable component and loose gear shall be marked and stamped.
-The marking and stamps shall be legible and durable and shall contain the following particulars: - .1 load mass corresponding to the safe working load with indication of the letters SWL, t, in front of it; - .2 month and year of test; - .3 individual identification number of the item; - .4 stamp of the Register (if tested under the Register technical supervision) or manufacturer's stamp (if tested under supervision of a competent person); - .5 own mass, in t, with letters TW in front (for lifting beams, frames and spreaders); - .6 steel grade (refer to Table 11.2.1.6).
+- 11.2.1 Upon satisfactory results of testing with a proof load in accordance with 10.2 each interchangeable component and loose gear shall be marked.
+The marking shall be legible, reliable and durable and shall contain the following particulars: - .1 load mass corresponding to the safe working load with indication of the letters SWL, t, in front of it; - .2 month and year of test; - .3 individual identification number of the item: - .4 own mass, in t, with letters TW in front (for lifting beams, frames and spreaders); - .5 steel grade (refer to Table 11.2.1.5).